Post Summary: A bucket list for families to get you inspired and excited to explore.

 19. LAZE ON A WHITE SAND BEACH

 Beyond finding a white sand beach, going on a beach vacation with your family is classic and needs to be on everyone’s family holiday bucket list.
-For inspiration, check out this article on the 27 beach vacations for families.

 20. LAKE LIFE